mainmatter/ember-simple-auth/README.md

 ember install ember-simple-auth
 ```

-### Upgrading from ember-cli-simple-auth / pre-1.0 release?
+### Upgrading from a pre-2.0 release?
-The 1.0 release of ember-simple-auth introduced a lot of breaking changes, but thankfully [the upgrade path isn't too hard](https://simplabs.com/blog/2015/11/27/updating-to-ember-simple-auth-1.0.html).
+The 2.0 release of ember-simple-auth removes previously deprecated code, introducing some breaking changes,
+but thankfully there in an [upgrade guide](guides/upgrade-to-v2.md).

 ## Walkthrough